ADHD Help

 Routines, transitions, sleep, screens, and the family patterns that either reduce or amplify ADHD struggles.
 Most families I work with see meaningful change in two to four weeks of consistent home strategies.

-A 30-minute online consultation is not a formal ADHD evaluation, and it is not a prescription appointment.
+This guidance is not a formal ADHD evaluation, and it is not a prescription.
 It is a careful, experienced conversation that helps you understand what you are seeing and decide what to do next.
 For many families, this is exactly what is missing from the standard pediatric well-visit.

 Frequently asked